PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![img_312](./images/img_312.png)

-Identifier can also be viewed from Python Standard Modules:
+Identifiers can also be viewed from Python Standard Modules:

 ![img_313](./images/img_313.png)